DataThings/datathings.github.io/content/post/lstm.md

 ## Handwriting recognition

-This is animation from Alex Graves, showing an LSTM network performing in live:
+This is an animation from Alex Graves, showing an LSTM network performing in live a handwriting recognition:

 {{< youtube mLxsbWAYIpw >}}

-- Row 1: Shows the letters that are recognised (outputs of the network)
+- Row 1: Shows the letters that are recognised (**outputs** of the network)
 - Row 2: Shows the states of the memory cells (Notice how they reset when a character is recognised)
-- Row 3: Shows the writing as it's being analyzed by the LSTM (inputs of the network)
+- Row 3: Shows the writing as it's being analysed by the LSTM (**inputs** of the network)
 - Row 4: Shows the gradient backpropagated to the inputs from the most active characters.
 This reflects the **forget** effect.